 Which was unexpected.
 Because as you’ll hear a long walk on the Sunday afternoon had left me feeling tired, fragile and not at all like I was about to have the week that followed.
-But here’s how it went, from last week’s Journal.
+But here’s how it went.

 Monday 21st October, early

 Towards the end of some long walking yesterday, as I walked up the hill at Penny Lane, I could feel my heart working quite hard.
-Like it was reminding me not to push it, followed by another reminder later in the evening, as I went off to bed, early and “dreadfully tired” as I said to Sarah, before sleeping a good nine hours.1 Still now I’m wondering about the wisdom of the whole day at the allotment I’d planned.
+Like it was reminding me not to push it, followed by another reminder later in the evening, as I went off to bed, early and feeling dreadfully tired” before sleeping a good nine hours.1 Still now I’m wondering about the wisdom of the whole day at the allotment I’d planned.
 It’s already past nine and there’s not a fibre of me wants to go there yet, before coffee, and some cereals.
-Then at most today could be a couple of hours at the garden later on, for something gentle like strimming and clearing any of those radishes worth having from the back one of the raised beds.
+Then at most today could be a couple of hours at the garden later on, for something gentle like strimming and clearing any radishes worth having from the back one of the raised beds.
 Then, when I’m more rested in a day or two the weather’s forecast to be fine.
 So possibly by then some more energetic clearing and perhaps bulb planting could happen.

 That all felt wise.
-And I liked the idea of not spending whole days in the garden.
-So I could continue my recent pattern of gentler autumn walking and more library visits.
-In the kind of ‘next to nothing in the diary’ week I like best these days.
+And I like the idea of not spending whole days in the garden.
+So I can continue my recent pattern of gentler autumn walks and library visits.
+In another of the ‘next to nothing in the diary’ weeks I like best these days.

 But read on to see how those allotment intentions went.
 As this early Monday’s wise advice to myself was about to be immediately and completely ignored, for the whole week.